abdulHasib2030/eco-adventure-bd/README.md

 ### 3. Adventure Details Page:
 - Only authenticated user access this page.

-- The Adventure Details Page will provide users with a comprehensive overview of all adventure services offered by "Eco-Adventure BD."
-This page serves as a centralized hub for users to explore various activities, understand the scope of services, and plan their adventures effectively.
+- The Adventure Details Page will provide a comprehensive overview of all adventure services offered by "Eco-Adventure BD."
+This page serves as a centralized hub for users to explore details, understand the scope of services, and plan their adventures effectively.

 ### 4. Expert Meeting Scheduler:
 -Enable users to book meetings with adventure experts, available between 10 AM to 8 PM.